GeekFunkLabs/fluidpatcher/docs/tutorial/cookbook.md

 ## Muting / Unsetting Channels

-Sometimes it’s useful to selectively mute a channel—for example, to silence individual tracks from a MIDI file or sequencer while it continues playing.
+Sometimes you may want to turn off/mute a soundfont preset using using your controller, rather than just changing patches-for example, to silence individual tracks from a MIDI file or sequencer while it continues playing.

 Sending a program change with a value of `128` causes FluidSynth to